jsplumb/jsplumb/doc/wiki/types.md

 A Type is a collection of attributes such as paint style, hover paint style, overlays etc - it is a subset, including most but not all, of the parameters you can set in an Endpoint or Connection definition.
 It also covers behavioural attributes such as `isSource` or `maxConnections` on Endpoints.

 An Endpoint or Connection can have zero or more Types assigned; they are merged as granularly as possible, in the order in which they were assigned.
-There is a supporting API that works in the same way as the class stuff does in jQuery:
+There is a supporting API with these methods:

 - **hasType**
 - **addType**